Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 - 'Company external \[English].docx' ' -> 'Company external \[English].htm', tag(s) is/are not removed, because there is no dot before
 - 'Company external \[English].\[defaultNew] \[Company-AD All Employees].docx' ' -> 'Company external \[English].htm', tag(s) is/are removed, because they are separated from base filename
 ## Allowed filename tags
-- \[defaultNew]
+- \[defaultNew] (signature template files only)
     - Set signature as default signature for new mails
-- \[defaultReplyFwd]
+- \[defaultReplyFwd] (signature template files only)
     - Set signature as default signature for replies and forwarded mails
+- \[internal] (OOF template files only)
+    - Set template as default OOF message for internal recipients
+    - If neither \[internal] nor \[external] is defined, the template is set as default OOF message for internal and external recipients
+- \[external] (OOF template files only)
+    - Set template as default OOF message for external recipients
+    - If neither \[internal] nor \[external] is defined, the template is set as default OOF message for internal and external recipients
 - \[NETBIOS-Domain Group-SamAccountName], e.g. \[EXAMPLE Domain Users]
-    - Make this signature specific for an Outlook mailbox or the currently logged-on user being a member (direct or indirect) of this group
+    - Make this template specific for an Outlook mailbox or the currently logged-on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
 Groups like 'Everyone' and 'Authenticated Users' only exist locally, not in Active Directory
 - \[SMTP address], e.g. \[office@example.com]
-    - Make this signature specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
+    - Make this template specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
 - \[yyyyMMddHHmm-yyyyMMddHHmm], e.g. \[202112150000-202112262359] for the 2021 Christmas season
-    - Make this signature template valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
+    - Make this template valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
-    - If the script does not run after a template has expired, the signature is still available on the client and can be used.
+    - If the script does not run after a template has expired, the template is still available on the client and can be used.
-Filename tags can be combined: A signature may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.
+Filename tags can be combined: A template may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.
 The number of possible tags is limited by Operating System file name and path length restrictions only.
 The script works with path names longer than the default Windows limit of 260 characters, even when "LongPathsEnabled" (https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation) is not active.
-# Signature application order
+# Signature and OOF application order
-Signatures are applied in a specific order: Common signatures first, group signatures second, mail address specific signatures last.
+Templates are applied in a specific order: Common tempaltes first, group templates second, mail address specific templates last.
-Signatures with a time range tag are only considered if the current system time is in range of at least one of these tags.
+Templates with a time range tag are only considered if the current system time is in range of at least one of these tags.
-Common signatures are signatures with either no tag or only \[defaultNew] and/or \[defaultReplyFwd].
+Common templates are templates with either no tag or only \[defaultNew] and/or \[defaultReplyFwd] (\[internal] and \[external] for OOF templates).
-Within these groups, signatures are applied alphabetically ascending.
+Within these groups, templates are applied alphabetically ascending.
-Every centrally stored signature is applied only once, as there is only one signature path in Outlook, and subfolders are not allowed - so the file names have to be unique.
+Every centrally stored signature template is applied only once, as there is only one signature path in Outlook, and subfolders are not allowed - so the file names have to be unique.
 The script always starts with the mailboxes in the default Outlook profile, preferrably with the current users personal mailbox.
 # Variable replacement
 Variables are case sensitive.
-Variables are replaced everywhere in the signature files, including links, QuickTips and alternative text of images.
+Variables are replaced everywhere, including links, QuickTips and alternative text of images.
-With this feature, you can not only show mail addresses and telephone numbers in the signature, but show them as links which open a new mail message ("mailto:") or dial the number ("tel:") via a locally installed softphone when clicked.
+With this feature, you can not only show mail addresses and telephone numbers in the signature and OOF message, but show them as links which open a new mail message ("mailto:") or dial the number ("tel:") via a locally installed softphone when clicked.
-When using images in signatures, consider using the alternative text feature to help visually impaired people.
 Custom Active directory attributes are supported as well as custom replacement variables, see './config/default replacement variables.txt' for details.
 Per default, './config/default replacement variables.txt' contains the following replacement variables:
 - Currently logged-on user